 Abramson’s role was to build and lead an enterprise service line for radiology at HCA, whose network encompasses more than 185 hospitals across 22 U.S. states, with a few in the UK.
 This gave him a superb vantage point for insight into and a granular understanding of corporate health enterprise needs, across all dimensions of imaging (including informatics and data science), to radiology professional contracting, quality and safety, and operations growth strategy, as well as the ROI in AI.

 There are a range of attitudes toward AI, which are rapidly changing as its adoption becomes more widespread.
 One early concern among physicians–that AI will replace radiologists and thus save money–no longer matches up with what most in the field think.
 “This is a misperception that you still hear a lot of,” says Abramson, “and it’s something that we have to actively speak against.”
-Where AI is utilized, it has not been shown to take away radiologists’ jobs, but rather to act as a partner in improving care quality, mitigating risks and reducing burnout by reducing image-reading times.
+Where AI is utilized, it has not been shown to take away radiologists’ jobs, but rather to act as a partner in improving care quality, mitigating risks and reducing burnout in radiology departments by reducing image-reading times.
 Similarly, there are now fewer who look at AI as a new toy and are more driven by the understanding that AI is becoming the new standard of care with measurable value.
 Also, the cohort of individuals who believe AI is overhyped is becoming smaller as attention turns to measuring ROI, according to Abramson.
 “These perceptions are fading away the longer these tools are around and the more integrated they become in clinical practice.”

 Abramson points out another attitude in play: “There’s this idea that AI is going to lead to operational efficiencies; it’s going to improve workflows and reduce costs by optimizing patient throughput.”
 In fact, there are current examples where AI is doing just this: Research findings published by the Radiological Society of North America (RSNA) show that when AI was introduced into the clinical workflow, and used to prioritize interpretation of head CT with intracranial hemorrhage, it reduced wait time and overall turnaround time.
 “Data showing decreased ICU lengths of stay and hospital admission lengths of stay effects is really going to move the needle,” Abramson says, and this too has been tested: 4Ways Healthcare reported a 2.8-day reduction in inpatient length of stay and 10.4% reduction in ED length of stay whilst using Aidoc’s “Always-on AI” solutions.
 These detect acute abnormalities, automatically highlighting them directly in the radiology workflow.